pshrmn/curi/README.md

 const config = createConfig(history, routes);

 // This line is important.
-Please see the document linked below this example
-// for more information.
-config.ready().then(() => {
+Please see link below. config.ready().then(() => {
   config.subscribe((response) => {
     /*